tug-dev/tolliver/README.md

 ## Protocol

-2 bytes - u16 of version (max version is therefore 65536)
+2 bytes - big endian u16 of version (max version is therefore 65536)
-2 bytes - u16 of the number of bytes in the body (max body size is therefore ~4.254 x 10^22 petabytes) rest of message - body encoded with protocol buffers
+2 bytes - big endian u16 of the number of bytes in the body (max body size is therefore ~4.254 x 10^22 petabytes) rest of message - body encoded with protocol buffers